 “Why should all public drinking water be fluoridated when there are so many ways to consume fluoride willingly?”

 Particularly when we can attain fluoride from nature made sources.
-This is a very valid point but one might argue that for areas with low socioeconomic statuses people can’t afford to buy fluoride supplements or care for their teeth adequately enough and this is an ongoing debate.
+This is a very valid point but one might argue that for areas with low socioeconomic statuses people can’t afford to buy fluoride supplements or care for their teeth adequately enough hence the ongoing debate.

 However, with more people becoming conscious of how to keep their teeth healthy there is surely less need for this excessive fluoridation in the modern world.
 If we focused more on safer preventative strategies for dental health care through education, there would be less need for fluoridation.

-It’s important, yes to teach our children an appropriate technique to brush their teeth, their gums and highlight the benefits of flossing from a young age.
-Where we seem to be failing however is with educating adults and children alike about the significant role that “diet” has not only in our overall health but also with our dental health.
+That being said, yes it’s important to teach our children an appropriate technique to brush their teeth and gums and highlight the benefits of flossing, from a young age we do seem to be failing in highlighting the role of nutrition in dental health.
+The sugar industry owns countless well-loved brands of food and dominates the market place, which means little education is given to adults and children alike about the significant role that “diet” has not only in our overall health but also in our dental health.

 Sugary foods and drinks feed the bacteria that live on our teeth and increase the risk of cavities, this includes even those sugars in our morning coffee!
 Most Westerners consume an incredible amount of sugar each and every day.
 Sugar however is not the only culprit here when we are discussing the strength of our teeth.
 Acidic drinks such as tea, coffee, and juices erode the enamel from teeth increasing cavity risk.
 We recommend that you have a glass of water and rinse your mouth after the consumption of something acidic to lower this risk.6